BIRD - Israel-U.S. Binational Industrial R&D Foundation to Invest $8 million in 10 New Projects

-TEL AVIV, Israel, July 13, 2020 /PRNewswire/ -- During its meeting on June 23, 2020, held via video conference, the Board of Governors of the Israel-U.S. Binational Industrial Research and Development (BIRD) Foundation approved $8 million in funding for ten new projects between U.S. and Israeli companies.
-In addition to the grants from BIRD, the projects will access private sector funding, boosting the total value of all projects to approximately $20 million.
+During its meeting on June 18, 2015, held in Washington D.C., the Board of Governors of the Israel-U.S. Binational Industrial Research and Development (BIRD) Foundation approved $8 million in funding for ten new projects between U.S. and Israeli companies.
+In addition to the grants from BIRD, the projects will access private sector funding, boosting the total value of all projects to approximately $19 million.

-Projects submitted to the BIRD Foundation are reviewed by evaluators appointed by the National Institute of Standards and Technology (NIST) of the U.S. Department of Commerce, and the Israel Innovation Authority.
+Projects submitted to the BIRD Foundation are reviewed by evaluators appointed by the National Institute of Standards and Technology (NIST) and by the Chief Scientist's Office of the Israeli Ministry of Economy.

-The ten projects approved by the Board of Governors are in addition to the 1000 projects which the BIRD Foundation has approved for funding during its 43-year history.
-To date, BIRD's total investment in joint projects is over $350 million, helping to generate direct and indirect sales of more than $10 billion.
+The ten projects approved by the Board of Governors are in addition to the 910 projects which the BIRD Foundation has approved for funding during its 38 year history.
+To date, BIRD's total investment in joint projects has been over $300 million, helping to generate direct and indirect sales of more than $10 billion.

 The projects approved include:

-The deadline for submission of Executive Summaries for the next BIRD cycle is September 1, 2020.
-Approval of projects will take place during December 2020.
+The deadline for submission of Executive Summaries for the next BIRD cycle is September 7, 2015.
+Approval of projects will take place in December 2015.

 About the BIRD Foundation